Troy (film): Critical response

-Some have criticized screenwriter David Benioff, who later became one of the creators of the fantasy TV series Game of Thrones, for taking on too much material by covering the complete and lengthy chronology of the Trojan War, but he said he was aware of this challenge.
-He is quoted addressing this in an article by actor David Goldsmith in the journal Creative Screenwriting: "The script covers the Trojan War in its entirety, whereas Iliad is only one fragment of it.
+Some have criticized screenwriter David Benioff, who later became one of the creators of the fantasy TV series Game of Thrones, for taking on too much material by covering the complete and lengthy chronology of the Trojan War.
+Benioff said he was aware of this challenge, having been quoted addressing this point in an article by actor David Goldsmith in the journal Creative Screenwriting: "The script covers the Trojan War in its entirety, whereas Iliad is only one fragment of it.
 I didn't want to have little titles saying, 'Flash forward nine years.'
 It would have made it more faithful to the source material, but it wouldn't have been effective for the movie.
 I always followed the route that I thought was better for the movie; if that meant that I was cheating on Homer then so be it."

+Following the release of Nolan's The Odyssey in 2026, Troy became a major hit on HBO Max and other non-US streaming platforms on Europe and Latin America.
+It also reached no. 7 at IMDb's "Most Popular Movies" list and became the 13th most popular film at Letterboxd's list as of July 23.
+In a retrospective review, Polygon Matt Patches said that "It's long, stoic, hyper-saturated, and almost as fascinated by the sculptural perfection of Brad Pitt's abs as François Duquesnoy was with Adonis. [...]
+The whole thing barrels toward spectacle with conviction, which makes it rewatchable at the very least."